Updated: Sep 14, 2020

-To put it simply, we bring companies and customers together.
+To put it simply, Salesforce bring companies and customers together.

 Salesforce helps break down technology silos in your organization between departments so no matter where they are, employees in marketing, sales, commerce, service, and IT share a single customer view.
 This enables a deeper understanding of customers on one customer relationship management (CRM) platform.
-We call it Salesforce Customer 360 because it gives you a 360-degree view of your customers.
+It’s called Salesforce Customer 360 because it gives you an all-encompassing view of your customers.

-Why does this help your teams?
+How does this help your teams?
 This holistic view of each customer shortens the time it takes for your company to resolve customer issues, eliminates redundancies in your communications, and allows you to personalize interactions in order to grow relationships with your customers.
-Our tools are also completely digital, so you can respond to customer needs quickly, from anywhere.
+Salesforce’s tools are also completely digital, so you can respond to customer needs quickly, from anywhere.

 Got it, but what is Salesforce used for?